The Juvenile Instructor: History

 The Juvenile Instructor was issued monthly and was initially targeted toward the children and youth members of the LDS Church.
 It consisted of catechisms on the Bible, Book of Mormon, and Doctrine and Covenants; musical compositions; illustrations; stories; editorial teachings; and other aids to gospel instruction.
 It was the first magazine for children published in the United States west of the Mississippi River.

 For much of its history, The Juvenile Instructor was owned by the Cannon family.
 Its first editor was George Q. Cannon, an LDS Church apostle.
 Cannon and his family continued to publish the magazine privately until January 1, 1901, when the Deseret Sunday School Union purchased the magazine and continued its publication.
 From 1901 to 1929, the magazine was considered the official publication of the church's Sunday School.

 From 1881 to 1890, George Reynolds was an assistant editor of The Juvenile Instructor.
 In 1882, he wrote a series of popular articles in the magazine about Joseph Smith and the translation of the Book of Mormon.

-Blog

-In 2007, an academically leaning blog focused on the history of the Latter-day Saints was formed and named Juvenile Instructor with the original intention "to situate the study of Mormonism within wider frameworks, including American religious history, western history, gender history, and, on occasion, the history of the Republic of South Africa."